 - Will Military Retirement Pay be Divided, and if so, how?

 One of the biggest issues you can encounter is the division of your or your spouse’s military retirement pay.
 The Uniformed Services Former Spouses' Protection Act (USFSPA) governs military retirement pay and provides the state courts the authority to divide a servicemember’s military retirement pay in a divorce.

-In Maryland, military retirement pay, though seemingly akin to a pension, is not considered “marital property” subject to division upon divorce.
-However, Maryland law includes military retirement pay as a source of income when calculating alimony and/or child support.
+In Maryland, military retirement pay, which is akin to a pension, can be considered “marital property” subject to division upon divorce.
+In addition, Maryland law includes military retirement pay as a source of income when calculating alimony and/or child support.

 A common misconception among many servicemembers and their spouses surrounds the so-called “10/10 Rule.”
 Some misunderstand the “10/10 Rule” to mean that a couple has to be married for 10 years before a spouse has a right to any portion of their spouse’s military retirement pay.
 Others mistakenly believe that the “10/10 Rule” requires the parties be married for ten years during active duty service before a spouse is entitled to any portion of their spouse’s military retirement pay.
 The “10/10 Rule” actually has nothing to do with a state court’s authority to divide a servicemember’s retirement pay upon divorce.

 The “10/10 Rule” only determines whether a former spouse is eligible to receive payments directly from Defense Finance and Accounting Service (DFAS), the office responsible for paying military retirement benefits.
 Even if you don’t meet the requirements of the 10/10 Rule, you may still be entitled to a portion of your spouse’s pension.
 It just means that the servicemember obligor must make his or her payments through another method, such as by check or setting up an allotment for automatic payment.

 DFAS may make direct payments from a servicemember’s military retired pay to a former if the following 3 requirements are met: